naman-unthinkable/webhook-test/README.md

 Step 3: Next, install the necessary packages in our system through npm.
-Write the following commands to install the required packages for our application. npm install express --save // installs the express.js package npm install body-parser  –save // installs body-parser package to parse http request to JSON format. npm install mongoose –save // installs mongoose requires to create mongoDB schema Step 4: Create a new file and name it server.js
+Write the following commands to install the required packages for our application. npm install express --save // installs the express.js package npm install body-parser  –save // installs body-parser package to parse http request to JSoN format. npm install mongoose –save // installs mongoose requires to create mongoDB schema Step 4: Create a new file and name it server.js
 This file is responsible for creating the backend for our application.
 It has a schema for data that will get stored in the database through APIs.
 It also has all of the APIs that ensures CRUD functions in our server, and has the node server which runs the application on one of your web ports in the system.